pop-os/shell/TESTING.md

 - [ ] Turn off auto-tiling.
 New windows launch floating.
 - [ ] Turn on auto-tiling.
 Windows automatically tile.
 - [ ] Disabling and enabling auto-tiling correctly handles minimized, maximized, fullscreen, floating, and non-floating windows
+- [ ] Float a window with `Super` `G`.
+It should be movable and resizeable in window management mode with keyboard keys
+  - Not required, currently has a bug: https://github.com/pop-os/shell/issues/155

 ### Workspaces

 - [ ] Windows can be moved to another workspace with the keyboard
 - [ ] Windows can be moved to another workspace with the mouse
 - [ ] Windows can be moved to workspaces between existing workspaces
+  - Works except when moving to a new workspace at the very beginning of the stack.
 - [ ] Moving windows to another workspace re-tiled the previous and new workspace
 - [ ] Active hint is present on the new workspace and once the window is returned to its previous workspace
+  - Broke, but commit is made that should fix it: https://github.com/pop-os/shell/pull/300/commits/255c01d11c6f4f327e93137b310201ee42351635
 - [ ] Floating windows move across workspaces
 - [ ] Remove windows from the 2nd worspace in a 3 workspace setup.
 The 3rd workspace becomes the 2nd workspace, and tiling is unaffected by the move.